kubedb/docs/docs/guides/proxysql/monitoring/using-builtin-prometheus.md

     action: replace
     target_label: __metrics_path__
     regex: (.+)
-  # read the port from "prometheus.io/port: <port>" annotation and update scrapping address accordingly
+  # read the port from "prometheus.io/port: <port>" annotation and update scraping address accordingly
   - source_labels: [__address__, __meta_kubernetes_service_annotation_prometheus_io_port]
     action: replace
     target_label: __address__
     regex: ([^:]+)(?::\d+)?;(\d+)
     replacement: $1:$2
-  # add service namespace as label to the scrapped metrics
+  # add service namespace as label to the scraped metrics
   - source_labels: [__meta_kubernetes_namespace]
     separator: ;
     regex: (.*)
     target_label: namespace
     replacement: $1
     action: replace
-  # add service name as a label to the scrapped metrics
+  # add service name as a label to the scraped metrics
   - source_labels: [__meta_kubernetes_service_name]
     separator: ;
     regex: (.*)
     target_label: service
     replacement: $1
     action: replace
-  # add stats service's labels to the scrapped metrics
+  # add stats service's labels to the scraped metrics
   - action: labelmap
     regex: __meta_kubernetes_service_label_(.+)
 ```

 ### Configure Existing Prometheus Server

-If you already have a Prometheus server running, you have to add the above scrapping job in the `ConfigMap` used to configure the Prometheus server.
+If you already have a Prometheus server running, you have to add the above scraping job in the `ConfigMap` used to configure the Prometheus server.
 Then, you have to restart it for the updated configuration to take effect.

->If you don't use a persistent volume for Prometheus storage, you will lose your previously scraped data on restart.
+> If you don't use a persistent volume for Prometheus storage, you will lose your previously scraped data on restart.

 ### Deploy New Prometheus Server